-Re: [New IPF] ("New IPF" or the "Corporation"))
+Re: Canadian Investor Protection Fund / Fonds canadien de protection des investisseurs ("CIPF" or the "Corporation"))

-This letter sets out the application of the Canadian Investor Protection Fund ("CIPF") and the MFDA Investor Protection Corporation ("MFDA IPC") (the "Applicants") for approval, designation or consideration, as the case may be, pursuant to the applicable securities legislation (the "Legislation"), of New IPF, a corporation to be formed by the amalgamation of CIPF and MFDA IPC, as a compensation fund for customers of investment dealers and mutual fund dealers which are members of the new single self-regulatory organization ("New SRO") to be formed from the amalgamation of Investment Industry Regulatory Organization of Canada ("IIROC"), the Mutual Fund Dealers Association of Canada (the "MFDA").
+This letter sets out the application of the Canadian Investor Protection Fund ("Former CIPF") and the MFDA Investor Protection Corporation ("MFDA IPC") (the "Applicants") for approval, designation or consideration, as the case may be, pursuant to the applicable securities legislation (the "Legislation"), of CIPF, a corporation to be formed by the amalgamation of Former CIPF and MFDA IPC, as a compensation fund for customers of investment dealers and mutual fund dealers which are members of the new single self-regulatory organization, New Self-Regulatory Organization of Canada/Nouvel organisme d'autoréglementation du Canada ("New SRO"), to be formed from the amalgamation of Investment Industry Regulatory Organization of Canada ("IIROC"), the Mutual Fund Dealers Association of Canada (the "MFDA").
 Differences in coverage for mutual fund dealer activities in Québec are noted in this application.